Niiflheim01/Flourcast/README.md

-# Flourcast - Bakery Management System
+# Flourcast: An Automated Production and Demand Forecasting System

 Flourcast is a comprehensive mobile-first Android application designed for small, local bakeries like Panmasa Patisserie.
 It helps businesses track sales, manage inventory, and predict daily demand to minimize waste and stockouts.